Johann Elias Schlegel

 Johann Elias Schlegel (January 17, 1719 – August 13, 1749) was a German critic and dramatic poet.

 Life

 Schlegel was born in Meissen.
 He was educated at Schulpforta and at the University of Leipzig, where he studied law.
 In 1743 he became private secretary to his relative, von Spener, the Saxon ambassador at the Danish court.
-In 1748 he was made professor extraordinary at the academy of Sorø, where he died on August 13, 1749.
+In 1748 he was made professor extraordinary at the Sorø Academy, where he died on August 13, 1749.
+He is buried in the graveyard of Sorø Abbey Church.

 Works

 Schlegel was a contributor to the Bremer Beiträge and for some time, while he was living in Denmark, edited a weekly periodical, Der Fremde.
 With his dramas as well as with his critical writings he did much to prepare the way for Lessing, by whom his genius was warmly appreciated.
 He wrote two lively and well-constructed comedies, Der Triumph der guten Frauen and Die stumme Schönheit, the former in prose, the latter in alexandrines.
 Hermann and Canut (both in alexandrines) are generally considered his best tragedies.

 His works were edited (in 5 vols., 1761–1770) by his brother, J. H. Schlegel (1724–1780), who had a considerable reputation as a writer on Danish history.
 Another brother, Johann Adolf Schlegel, an eminent preacher, and author of some volumes of verse, was the father of August Wilhelm and Friedrich von Schlegel.